PVermeer/dexie-addon-suite-monorepo/packages/dexie-encrypted-addon/README.md

 ## Updating package

-Updating the addon from major version 2 => \* requires a Dexie version update.
+Updating the addon to major version 3 requires a database version update.
 The addon needs to create an internal table to check if the encryption key has changed.

 ```ts
 db.version(2).stores({ friends: "++id, $name, shoeSize" }); // Provide full schema with all tables on upgrading to version 2